Paul Enquist

-Paul N. Enquist (born December 13, 1955 in Seattle, Washington) is an American competition rower and Olympic champion an Olympic Games gold medalist.
+Paul N. Enquist (born December 13, 1955, in Seattle, Washington) is an American competition rower and Olympic champion an Olympic Games gold medalist.

 Enquist won a gold medal in double sculls at the 1984 Summer Olympics, together with Brad Alan Lewis.

+Enquist attended Washington State University from where he graduated in 1977 with a degree in Mechanical Engineering.

 His rowing partner (Lewis) wrote a book about their success at the Olympic contest.